vehicle-lang/tutorial/src/chapters/1-introduction.md

 Vehicle programs can be compiled to an unusually broad set of backends,
 including:

-a) loss functions for Tensorflow which can be used to guide both specification-directed training and gradient-based counter-example search.
+a) loss functions for PyTorch and Tensorflow which can be used to guide both specification-directed training and gradient-based counter-example search.